2022 Business Ethics Case Competition

-Sponsored by the Gabelli School of Business, the purpose of the Business Ethics Case Competition is to encourage student teams to consider how business, legal, and ethical elements interplay and align when applied to a current issue.
+Sponsored by the Gabelli School of Business, the 2022 Business Ethics Case Competition (BECC) provides a venue for student teams to showcase their recommendations for how business, legal, and ethical elements interplay and align when applied to a current issue.
+Of note, the competition is also a feeder event for the IBECC, with the winning team moving on to represent Fordham University at the 25th International Business Ethics Case Competition, being held in-person on April 20-22, 2022 in Cambridge, MA.

 Each team must consist of 3 to 5 undergraduate students from any school at Fordham University.